Presidents of Azerbaijan and Turkmenistan delivered press statements

 Today, negotiations were held both in expanded format and in a one-on-one meeting.
 Many issues of bilateral cooperation were discussed, and further ways to develop our partnership were outlined.

 I am also grateful to Serdar Gurbangulyevich for our cooperation.
 As I already mentioned, today we held a detailed exchange of views on many issues.
 Specific instructions were given.
-I am confident that by the next meeting of the Intergovernmental Commission, which will be held next month in Turkmenistan, these instructions will be thoroughly worked out, and we will proceed to implement new joint tasks and projects.
+I am confident that by the next meeting of the Intergovernmental Commission, which will be held next month in Turkmenistan, these instructions will have been thoroughly worked out, and we will proceed with the implementation of new joint tasks and projects.

-Our relations are built on a solid foundation of historical ties, cultural connections, and spiritual bonds.
-We regularly host performances by creative collectives.
-Just recently, at the beginning of this month, the Days of Culture of Azerbaijan were held in both Ashgabat and Arkadag.
+Our relations are built on a solid foundation of historical ties, cultural connections, and moral values.
+We regularly host performances by performing arts groups and ensembles.
+Just recently, early this month, the Days of Culture of Azerbaijan were held in both Ashgabat and Arkadag.
 Last year, cultural figures from Turkmenistan visited us for the Days of Culture in Baku and Ganja.

 I should also note that Baku and Ashgabat are twin cities, just as Arkadag and Fuzuli are.
-All of this demonstrates our unity.
-We strive to fill our cooperation with concrete content and to deepen our interaction.
+All of this reflects the closeness of our ties.
+We are committed to giving our cooperation tangible substance and to further deepening our engagement.

 Of course, Turkmenistan and Azerbaijan are two countries with vast mineral and energy resources.
 In this regard, we are focused on combining our efforts in cooperation.